 THE BARUCH PATHWAY

-A modern core curriculum requires flexibility, and Baruch College allows students some flexibility to chart their own course through Pathways at Baruch.
+A modern core curriculum requires flexibility, and Baruch College students enjoy the option to chart their own course through Pathways at Baruch.
 After getting the basics in math, science, and English, students are required to complete the flexible core, which works to expand each student’s worldview by offering courses in several areas.
 Students are exposed to courses on Creative Expression, U.S. and global cultures, the sciences, and philosophy and ethics.
-Baruch allows students to follow their interests while ensuring they leave college a well-rounded global citizen.
+Baruch allows students to follow their interests while ensuring they leave college as well-rounded global citizens.